TobbeTripitaka/ant_lithosphere/README.md

 - A constructed model can be downloaded from [here - soon](url/to/aardnet)
 - A Virtual Maschine with agrid installed can be downloaded from [here - soon]
-- agrid is avilible from [here](https://github.com/TobbeTripitaka/agrid)
+- agrid is available from [here](https://github.com/TobbeTripitaka/agrid)